davidwparker/programmingtil-webgl/0090-framebuffer-part-1/README.md

 * Use a framebuffer as a texture image.
   * "Offscreen drawing"
 * FBO (Framebuffer Objects) have attachments (color, depth, stencil), like the depth and stencil buffers.
-* NOTE: moved vendor and images out of folder.
-  * Running from main directory instead inside this directory.

 #### RenderBuffers
 * general purpose drawing area